tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `account`: Operations on user the API key owner has...
+* `account`: Manage the user account associated with the...
-* `alert`: Operations on alerts the API key owner has...
+* `alert`: Manage and view security alerts across...
-* `init`: Update settings on configuration file.
+* `init`: Initialize or update the Zanshin CLI...
-* `organization`: Operations on organizations the API key owner...
+* `organization`: Manage organizations the logged-in user has...
-* `summary`: Operations on summaries the API key owner has...
+* `summary`: Generate aggregated data summaries and...
-* `version`: Display the program and Python versions in...
+* `version`: Display the current versions of the Zanshin...

 ## `zanshin account`

-Operations on user the API key owner has direct access to
+Manage the user account associated with the current API key.

 **Usage**: